u-boot/u-boot/doc/driver-model/README.txt

 1. Bind stage

-A device and its driver are bound using one of these two methods:
+U-Boot discovers devices using one of these two methods:

    - Scan the U_BOOT_DEVICE() definitions.
-U-Boot It looks up the name specified by each, to find the appropriate driver.
-It then calls device_bind() to create a new device and bind' it to its driver.
-This will call the device's bind() method.
+U-Boot looks up the name specified by each, to find the appropriate U_BOOT_DRIVER() definition.
+In this case, there is no path by which driver_data may be provided, but the U_BOOT_DEVICE() may provide platdata.

    - Scan through the device tree definitions.
 U-Boot looks at top-level nodes in the the device tree.
-It looks at the compatible string in each node and uses the of_match part of the U_BOOT_DRIVER() structure to find the right driver for each node.
-It then calls device_bind() to bind the newly-created device to its driver (thereby creating a device structure).
+It looks at the compatible string in each node and uses the of_match table of the U_BOOT_DRIVER() structure to find the right driver for each node.
+In this case, the of_match table may provide a driver_data value, but platdata cannot be provided until later.

-This will also call the device's bind() method.
+For each device that is discovered, U-Boot then calls device_bind() to create a new device, initializes various core fields of the device object such as name, uclass & driver, initializes any optional fields of the device object that are applicable such as of_offset, driver_data & platdata, and finally calls the driver's bind() method if one is defined.

 At this point all the devices are known, and bound to their drivers.
 There is a 'struct udevice' allocated for all devices.
 However, nothing has been